 Self-cleaning, bio-active ceramics.
 If it sounds like the stuff of the future, that’s because it is.
 Casalgrande Padana’s Bios Ceramics offer unparalleled hygiene – and elevated style – indoors and out.
 While the bioactive outdoor porcelain stoneware tiles spark chemical reactions that reduce airborne pollutants, Bios’ self-cleaning facade technology harnesses sunlight and rainwater to clean the air and break down dirt that settles on the surface.

-This content was published by Azure on behalf of Ceramics of Italy.
+This content was published by Azure on behalf of Ceramics of Italy with support from the Italian Trade Agency and Italian Ministry of Foreign Affairs.
 More information about the health and safety benefits of ceramic is available here.

 United under the Ceramics of Italy banner, the country’s leading manufacturers prove that a safe, sanitary choice is never a boring one.